-To give an agent power over your medical decisions if you become incapacitated, you need to complete a separate form called an Arizona medical power of attorney.
+To give an agent power over your medical decisions if you become incapacitated, you must complete a separate form called a Medical Power of Attorney.

 Arizona power of attorney forms can be made durable by including either the following or similar language:

 “This power of attorney is not affected by subsequent disability or incapacity of the principal or lapse of time.” / “This power of attorney is effective on the disability or incapacity of the principal.”